AlloyTools/org.alloytools.alloy/bin/guidelines.md

 # CVC4 relational solver

-CVC4 relational solver extends Alloy with proving unsatisfiable models and supporting mathematical integers.
-It is not restricted by **signatures scope**, **integer bit width**, or **integer sequence**.
-The relational solver uses the relation theory of the SMT solver [CVC4](https://cvc4.github.io).
+This Alloy Analyzer plugin provides an alternative relational solver that extends the capabilities of the Analyzer with
+* the ability to prove an Alloy model inconsistent or an assertion valid _regardless signature scope_;
+* support for constraints over _unbound_ (i.e., mathematical) integers.

+With this relational solver, signatures have by default *unbounded scope* and integers are not bound by any particular bit width.

+The relational solver uses as backend the SMT solver [CVC4](https://cvc4.cs.stanford.edu/web) through CVC4's direct support for the theory of finite relations.
+Because of that the relational solver assumes that all user-defined signatures in an Alloy model are finite.
+The only builtin signature that is currently supported is `Int` which is interpreted as the (infinite) set of mathematical integers.
+A later extension may include the builtin signature `String`, interpreted as the set of all strings of Unicode characters.

 CVC4 binaries for Windows, macOS and Linux are included in the release [alloy_cvc4.zip](https://github.com/CVC4/org.alloytools.alloy/releases/download/v5.0.0.4/alloy_cvc4.zip).
 The latest version of CVC4 can be downloaded from [here](https://cvc4.github.io/downloads.html).
-To build the latest version of alloy_cvc4 run the commands:
+To build the latest version of alloy_cvc4 in Linux run the commands:
 ```cmd
 git clone https://github.com/CVC4/org.alloytools.alloy
 cd org.alloytools.alloy